ArtBlocks/artblocks-docs/minter-suite/minting-philosophy.md

 ### One mint per wallet does not prevent bots (without an allowlist)

 In the past, we have implemented a "1 mint per wallet" rule, which was intended to prevent bots from minting a large number of generative art pieces.
-However, this rule was not effective, because bots are able to create a large number of wallets, and therefore are able to mint a large number of generative art pieces.
+However, this rule was not effective, and actually gave an advantage to bots.

+For a botter, minting from 1 or 100 wallets is nearly the same difficulty.
+However, for a typical collector not using bots, minting from multiple wallets adds a lot of difficulty.
+Ultimately, the "1-per" restriction puts the average collector at a huge disadvantage relative to a botter.

-The "1 mint per wallet" rule is also somewhat misleading because it may lead collectors to believe that a project's distribution is well-diversified, when in reality, it is not.
+The "1 mint per wallet" rule is also somewhat misleading because it may lead collectors to believe that a project's distribution is well-diversified, when in reality, it might only be owned by a network of bots operating at many addresses.

-In the end, this rule was not effective, harmed collectors that wanted to mint multiple generative art pieces from their wallet, and was therefore abandoned.
+In the end, this rule was not effective, harmed less-technical collectors, and was therefore abandoned.

 > Note: Limiting the number of mints per wallet on an allowlist is a different paradigm, and is a valid way to limit the number of mints per wallet.